 Human Services Technology

-The Human Services Technology program prepares students for entry-level positions in agencies which provide human services, social services, educational services, treatment services, and community services.
-These agencies serve persons who are coping with mental and substance use disorders and/or are challenged because of disability, disadvantages or circumstances which interfere with their ability to live full or independent lives.
+The Human Services Technology program prepares students for entry-level positions in agencies that provide human services, social services, educational services, treatment services, and community services.
+These agencies serve persons who are coping with mental and substance use disorders and/or are challenged because of disability, disadvantages, or circumstances that interfere with their ability to live full or independent lives.

 The program also prepares and guides students who are interested in furthering their education beyond the associate degree.
-Fieldwork and internships allow students to practice skills in a workplace setting prior to employment.
-The program offers two degree concentrations (Human Services: Substance Abuse Treatment and Generalist) for students pursuing the associate degree as well as a Substance Abuse certificate for students who hold a bachelor's or master's degree in a human services or related field.
+Fieldwork and internships allow students to practice skills in a workplace setting before employment.
+The program offers two degree concentrations – Human Services: Substance Abuse Treatment and Generalist – for students pursuing the associate degree as well as a Substance Abuse certificate for students who hold a bachelor's or master's degree in a human services or related field.

 For statistical information about the program, please see Human Services AAS Degree (Generalist Track) Data (PDF).